aws/karpenter-provider-aws/website/content/en/preview/faq.md

 Karpenter does not offer a way to add SSH keys via provisioners or secrets to the nodes it manages.
 However, you can use Session Manager (SSM) or EC2 Instance Connect to gain shell access to Karpenter nodes.
-See [Node NotReady](https://karpenter.sh/preview/troubleshooting/#node-notready) troubleshooting for an example of starting an SSM session from the command line or [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-set-up.html) documentation to connect to nodes through the AWS console.
+See [Node NotReady]({{< ref "./troubleshooting/#node-notready" >}}) troubleshooting for an example of starting an SSM session from the command line or [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-set-up.html) documentation to connect to nodes using SSH.

 Though not recommended, if you need to access Karpenter-managed nodes without AWS credentials, you can add SSH keys using AWSNodeTemplate.
 See [Custom User Data]({{< ref "./aws/user-data/" >}}) for details.